hph86/ghenga/doc/API.md

 The token needs to be submitted in the HTTP header `X-Auth-Token` for all requests to the API.

+If the login was not successful, the HTTP response code is 401 (Unauthorized) and the body will be empty.

 ### GET /login/info

 This endpoint can be called with a valid authentication token in the HTTP